maxmarinich/react-alice-carousel/README.md

 * `autoPlayDirection` : String, default `ltr` - To run auto play in the left direction specify `rtl` value

-* `autoPlayActionDisabled` : Boolean, default `false` - If this property is identified as `true` auto play animation will be stopped after clicking user on any gallery button
+* `disableAutoPlayOnAction` : Boolean, default `false` - If this property is identified as `true` auto play animation will be stopped after clicking user on any gallery button

 * `stopAutoPlayOnHover` : Boolean, default `true` - If this property is identified as `false` auto play animation won't stopped on hover

-* `showSlideIndex` : Boolean, default `false` - Show slide info
+* `showSlideInfo` : Boolean, default `false` - Show slide info

 * `preventEventOnTouchMove` : Boolean, default `false` - Prevent the browser's touchmove event when carousel is swiping